matter-labs/zksync-web-era-docs/docs/dev/README.md

 # Introduction to zkSync for Developers

 zkSync is built on ZK Rollup architecture.
-ZK Rollup is an L2 scaling solution in which all funds are held by a smart contract on the mainchain, while computation and storage are performed off-chain.
-The validity of all the transactions are secured by zero knowledge proofs, which are verified on smart contract.
+ZK Rollup is a Layer 2 scaling solution in which all funds are held by a smart contract on the mainchain, while computation and storage are performed off-chain.
+The validity of all the transactions is secured by zero-knowledge proofs, which are verified on the smart contract.
 All of this enables building a trustless protocol, secured by Ethereum, but with much lower fees.

 zkSync 2.0 is the new version of the protocol, which is the first zkRollup to natively support Solidity smart contract development.